 Can your plastic pipe fittings handle the pressure?

-There are occasional brittle failure of PVC pipes and fittings.
-PVC pipes occasionally fail due to a number of reasons including:
+There is occasional an brittle failure of PVC pipes and fittings.
+PVC pipes occasionally fail due several reasons including:

 - Defective installation – The main installation errors are over-belling and improper soil conditions.